craigborg/firstLMCO/README.md

 ## 1.)
+Sign In:
-In a Web Browser, sign into your insidelabs-git.mathworks.com account
+In a Web Browser, sign into your insidelabs-git.mathworks.com account (http://insidelabs-git.mathworks.com/)
-(http://insidelabs-git.mathworks.com/)

 ## 2.)
+New Project:
-From the Dashboard, click on "New Project"
-(green button on right-hand side of page)
+From the Dashboard, click on "New Project" (green button on right-hand side of page)

 ## 3.)
+Create Project:
 Provide a project name, description, visibility level, and click "Create Project"

 ## 4.)
+SSH:
 On the newly created project page, SSH should have black text as the default selection, if not, click 'SSH'?, and copy the project's "git@..." url

 ## 4a.)
+Settings:
 Click the 'Settings' tab and add members/developers that you would like to collaborate with on your new project

 ## 5.)
+In MATLAB:
-In MATLAB, click "New" (drop down arrow) -> Simulink Project -> From Source Control
+click "New" (drop down arrow) -> Simulink Project -> From Source Control

 Source control integration: Git
 Repository path: paste the copied git url (from Step 4)